Why Sleep Hygiene Matters for Mental Health

 A therapist’s guide to better rest—and better regulation.

-Sleep affects nearly every aspect of mental and emotional health.
-When you’re not sleeping well, your body struggles to regulate mood, process stress, and restore energy.
-And yet, for many people struggling with anxiety, trauma, or chronic stress, sleep can feel out of reach.
+Sleep impacts nearly every part of mental and emotional well-being.
+When you don’t sleep well, your brain and body struggle to regulate mood, process stress, and restore energy.
+For many people dealing with anxiety, trauma, or chronic stress, quality sleep feels out of reach.

 That’s where sleep hygiene comes in.